Acris/shadowsocks-asuswrt-merlin/README.md

 ## You can add IP address to this file if you need the IP bypass proxy.
 vi /opt/share/ss-merlin/rules/user_ip_whitelist.txt

+# IP gfwlist
+## You can add IP address to this file if you want to force the IP pass proxy.
+vi /opt/share/ss-merlin/rules/user_ip_gfwlist.txt

 # Then, restart the service
 ss-merlin restart
 ```